 Methow Midwifery has closed it's doors Oct 2015, but Blue Bradley is still seeing women and infants now at the Twisp Family Health Centers medical clinic.
 Please call 509-997-2011 for an appointment.

-Blue Bradley is a Certified Nurse-Midwife (CNM), Advanced Registered Nurse Practitioner (ARNP), and the owner of Methow Midwifery & Women’s Health.
+Blue Bradley is a Certified Nurse-Midwife (CNM), Advanced Registered Nurse Practitioner (ARNP), and was the owner of Methow Midwifery & Women’s Health from Oct 2008 til Oct 2015 when it closed.
 Born in Colorado, she moved to the Methow in 1995 and worked at every bakery and restaurant before going back to school.

 She has wanted to be a midwife since 1999 when she took a birth doula (professional support person) training, and learned about the inadequacies of the mainstream system that cares for birthing women, and about ways midwives help to empower women in pregnancy and labor.

 Her RN degree was achieved in Omak and she worked at The Country Clinic in Winthrop (rural Family Practice) for 6 years.
 In 2008, she graduated from the Frontier School of Midwifery & Family Nursing with a Master's degree in Midwifery and opened Methow Midwifery in October of 2008.

 Her wonderfully supportive husband, Larry, owns North Cascades Mountain Guides and is an avid climber, back country skier, and avalanche instructor.
 He takes Blue on many adventures when she is not waiting for babies to be born.
 Together, with their dog Scooby, they live in Mazama.

 Doula for Methow Moms: